13. Paths Cross

 Slowly and carefully circled the first floor to get the layout.

-The same thought jackhammering: why am I here?
+Same thought jackhammering: why am I here?

-He stopped by the front door, next to the staircase that led to the second floor.
+Stopped by the front door, next to the staircase that led to the second floor.

-There came the sound of an engine revving.
+Heard the sound of an engine revving.

 The bus accelerated briefly.